-- 12. The Trust has created a Publication Scheme derived from the Model Publication Scheme for Academies approved by the Information Commissioner. - 13.
-The Publication Scheme and the materials it covers will be readily available from the Chief Executive Officer, the Principals of each academy and from the indicated website.
+12. The Diocese of Gloucester Academies Trust has created a Publication Scheme derived from the

+Model Publication Scheme for Academies approved by the Information Commissioner.

+13. The Publication Scheme and the materials it covers will be readily available from the Chief

+Executive Officer, the Principal's of each academy Trust and from the indicated website.